nicjansma/mediawiki-Extension-SpecialUserScore/README.md

 * Changed `UserScorePage::getSQL()` to use `getQueryInfo()` instead.
 * Changed `UserScorePage::formatResult()` to use `Linker::linkKnown` instead of `$skin->makeKnownLink`, which is no longer available.
 * Changed `UserScorePage::formatResult()` to not show a user's real name.

+Version 2.0.1 2011-12-18 (Nic Jansma)

+* Following best practices for Special page extensions, all files are now placed in `extensions/SpecialUserScore/` (nothing needs to be added to `includes/specials/`)